mysticrenji/azure-functions-apim/terraform/README.md

 2. terraform plan
 3. terraform apply -var="key=value"

-You may have to import the resource state if you are reusing the same resource group as that of azure storage account for apim. </br>
+You may have to import the resource state if you are reusing the same resource group as that of azure storage account for apim.
+Its good practice to create seperate resource group for Azure Backend and your newly created resources </br>
-In that case, execute the below command </br>
+If you wanted import resource use the below cmd </br>
 terraform import azurerm_resource_group.resourcegroup /subscriptions/subscriptionid/resourceGroups/rg-experiments-apim</br>

 ## TF State file on Blob Storage